 Soondubu Jjigae (Korean Soft Tofu Stew)

 - 2 cups anchovy stock (see notes below) can be replaced with vegetable, beef, chicken stock, or water

 - 1 tbsp each sesame oil, vegetable oil

-- 1 tbsp Gochugaru (Korean chili powder) add more or less to your preferred spice level
+- 1 tbsp Gochugaru (Korean chili powder) or to taste

 - 2 cloves garlic minced

 - 1 tbsp each oyster sauce, soy sauce

 - 100 g mushroom enoki, shiitake, or common mushrooms

 - egg and chopped green onions optional, for garnish